Cbarillas04/Dungeon-Generation-Camera-System/README.md

 ## How It Works

 ### Procedural Generation
 The dungeon starts from a single node and expands outward using a branching system.
 Each room spawns with 2–4 new connection points or becomes a special room type (no extra expansion points).
 Generation continues until a set limit is reached, producing a unique layout each run.
+Once complete, open nodes means there is no connection and a wall will be generated there.
+Closed nodes means there is a room to room connection and a doorway will generate instead.

 ### Camera System
 The system scans nearby humanoid root parts within a defined range and selects the closest valid target.
 Players can toggle lock-on to focus the camera on the selected target.
 System avoids other player humanoid parts.